 To develop a simple eye tracker that works in controlled environments is not very difficult.
 To make a system that works for everyone, always, is enormously challenging.
 But for eye tracking to become a widespread technology within its respective application areas, this is a basic requirement.

+Innovation and patents are integral to the Tobii business model.
 Tobii's leading eye tracking technology is based on a number of innovations that make the system suited to natural human behavior and use in various environments.

 Specially designed computers with built-in eye tracking, such as I-Series+ by Tobii Dynavox, are used to help people communicate and express themselves.